CUBRID/cubrid-manual/en/sql/function/json_fn.rst

   For each (json path, json_val) pair, from left to right, if the json path addresses an existing element inside the json_doc, the argument pair is ignored and does not overwrite the existing json element.
   Otherwise, the json_val is inserted if the json path addresses one of the following json values inside the json_doc:

   - An inexistent object member of an existing json object.
-A (key, value) pair is added to the json object with the key deduced from the json path and the value being the json_val.
+A (key, value) pair is added to the json object with the key being json path's last element and the value being the json_val.
   - An array index past of an existing json array's end.
 The array is filled with nulls after the initial end of the array and the json_val is inserted at the specified index.

   The document produced by evaluating one pair becomes the new value against which the next pair is evaluated.